jdillard/personal-site/_posts/2016-09-25-trail-report-devils-dome-loop.md

 One hunter noted that he had been coming out to that shelter for over a decade and had put an effort into upkeeping it every trip, but noticed fewer and fewer others were helping out in that regard.

-{: {{site.data.css.info-box}} } &gt; **Side Note:** If you are handy and decide to stop at the shelter, maybe replace a shingle or two with the hammer, nails, and shingles left in the corner.
+{: {{site.data.css.info-box}} }
+> **Side Note:** If you are handy and decide to stop at the shelter, maybe replace a shingle or two with the hammer, nails, and shingles left in the corner.

 ![Devils Park Shelter](/assets/images/posts/devils-park-shelter.jpg "Devil's Park Shelter"){: .shadow-5} <small><i>Devil's Park Shelter where we were able to dry out most of our things</i></small>